-Fire, smoke and burglar alarms There do not appear to be adequate smoke and fire detection measures in place.
-Upgrading is required to comply with Scottish Government standards, applicable from February 2022.
+Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
-There appears to be smoke detection equipment in place and although not tested, this may not fully comply with Scottish Government guidelines on Fire and Smoke alarms, effective from February 2022.
-Further checks should be made and the system upgraded as necessary.
+Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.

+comply with these standards following a change of